DarioSamo/sm64rt-legacy-renderer/README.md

 * Windows SDK 10.0.19041.0 or newer
 * [CUDA Toolkit 11.3 or newer](https://developer.nvidia.com/cuda-downloads)

-### IMPORTANT: Make sure these are up to date.
-Support for DXR is very recent!

 ## Building
 Open **src/RT64.sln** in **Visual Studio Community 2019** and build the solution.